Duck housing, coops, and runs often resemble chicken coops or rabbit hutches without stilt-style legs.

 - The duck coop or house should be a minimum of three feet tall.

-- Vent placement along the top of the walls near the roof are critical to creating proper ventilation.
+- Vent placement along the top of the walls near the roof is critical to creating proper ventilation.
 Ducks emit a large amount of moisture when they breathe.
-That coupled with water and mud on their feet will create mildew and mold growth inside the duck house if adequate air flow does not exist.
+That, coupled with water and mud on their feet, will create mildew and mold growth inside the duck house if adequate air flow does not exist.

-- Bedding that dries quickly like straw or sawdust shavings that is changed out regularly so it does not become soiled and breed both excess moisture and bacteria growth inside of the duck coop.
+- Bedding that dries quickly, like straw or sawdust shavings is changed out regularly so it does not become soiled and breeds both excess moisture and bacteria growth inside of the duck coop.